ecomplus/setup-store/README.md

 After starting storefront-ci, it will be online at http://127.0.0.1:4000

-To define cutom port, see [enviroments](#)

-## Enviroments
+## Environment

-It's necessary to configure enviroments to good work this service.
+It's necessary to configure environments to good work this service.

-It's enviroments to be stay in `.env` file, see enviroment options
+It's environments to be stay in `.env` file, see environment options

 ```bash
   STOREFRONT_CI_PORT=4000 # To make a custom port